Working At Heights Training Toronto

 Working At Heights (WAH) Training Program Course Details

-Overview of the Working At Heights Training Program in Ontario
+Overview of the Working At Heights Training in Toronto, Ontario

 For any job requiring workers to work over 10 feet, employers are required to have safety protocols in place and provide Working At Heights training to their workers.
 Furthermore, workers who use fall protection equipment on construction sites are required to complete a Working At Heights training program.